Wachau, Melk Abbey & Salzburg (Sound of Music & UNESCO)

 Kapustnica

-A savory soup made with sauerkraut, smoked meats, and spices.
+A hearty soup made with sauerkraut, smoked meats, and sometimes mushrooms.
+It's a traditional dish often eaten during Christmas.

 Soup Contains meat